awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

    You also can navigate directly to the [Database Preview Environment](https://us-east-2.console.aws.amazon.com/rds-preview/home?region=us-east-2#)\.
 **Note**
-If you want to create an instance in the Database Preview Environment with the API or CLI the endpoint is `rds-preview.us-east-2.amazonaws.com`\.
+If you want to create an instance in the Database Preview Environment with the API or CLI, the endpoint is `rds-preview.us-east-2.amazonaws.com`\.

-1. Continue with the procedure as described in [New Console](USER_CreatePostgreSQLInstance.md#USER_CreatePostgreSQLInstance.CON)\.
+1. Continue with the procedure as described in [Console](USER_CreateDBInstance.md#USER_CreateDBInstance.CON)\.

 ## Amazon RDS for PostgreSQL Versions and Extensions<a name="PostgreSQL.Concepts"></a>